Agrael1/Wisdom/README.md

 - `WISDOM_BUILD_EXAMPLES=ON` enable/disable example compilation
 - `WISDOM_BUILD_TESTS=ON` enable/disable test compilation
 - `WISDOM_USE_FMT=ON/OFF` use fmt instead of `std::format` (`ON` for Linux build for GCC<13 and Clang<16)
+- `WISDOM_BUILD_TYPE=headers/static/modules` build type, `headers` makes header only library, `static` builds static library, `modules` builds modules, default is `static`- `WISDOM_BUILD_DOCS=ON/OFF` build documentation with Doxygen, default is dependent on wether you are building the library as a top project (ON) or as a part/dep for other (OFF)

+# Consumption

+You may use FetchContent, provided by cmake, to download the library and use it in your project.The library is designed to be header-only, so you can also just copy the header folder at `wisdom/include` and use it.

+# Modules

+Library comes with beta C++20 module support.
+You can enable it using `WISDOM_BUILD_TYPE=modules`.
+This feature comes mostly untested, and only works on the latest preview of Visual Studio 2022.
+If you found a bug, please report via issues.
+Testing on linux is also appreciated.

 # System Requirements